Maru-Yasa/Online-Auction/README.md

 To use the Online Auction Application, follow these steps:

+### For client
 1. Register for an account or log in
 2. Create an auction or bid on an existing auction
-3. Communicate with the other party through the messaging system
+3. Wait till admin closed the auction
+4. Check on your dashboard page if you won or not

+### For staff/admin
+1. Log in
+2. Create an auction
+3. Close or open auction
-4. Complete the transaction using the integrated payment system
+4. Complete the auction
+5. Calls client who won

 ## Technologies Used